 - unlawful detention when trying to enter the UK

 - asylum applications.

 Seeking asylum means you are applying to stay in the UK as a refugee.
 To be eligible you have to have left your own country and be unable to return.
 It’s vital that you seek advice quickly, as there are very short deadlines for providing the necessary evidence.

-Our immirgation solicitors work for a speedy resolution of asylum seeker applications, so that the uncertainty and anxiety of waiting for a decision last no longer than necessary.
+Our immigration solicitors work for a speedy resolution of asylum seeker applications so that the uncertainty and anxiety of waiting for a decision last no longer than necessary.

 Our multi-lingual immigration team has worked on complex detention and removal cases, some of which have led to Judicial Review applications and petitions to the European Court of Human Rights.
 We pride ourselves on our work ethic and on our commitment to going the extra mile for our clients, so we get the best possible result every time.

 If you have little or no money, you may be entitled to Legal Aid (free legal advice).
 If this isn’t possible we’ll explain exactly how much we’ll charge and keep you up-to-date with costs as your case progresses.

 Legal Aid is available for various types of immigration cases, including people who are in detention, people who have been trafficked and people who are applying to stay in the UK because of domestic violence.

 If Legal Aid isn’t available for your case, we’ll advise on the most affordable route.
 We’ll keep an eye on the budget and make sure you’re always 100% up-to-date with costs so there are no nasty surprises at the end.